Over-The-Counter Medicines for Infants and Children

 Here are tips from some professional health organizations and the FDA on how to give OTC medicines to children:

-Medication doses for infants and young children are based on age and weight.
+Medicine doses for infants and young children are based on age and weight.
 Know your child's weight.

 Follow the directions for age and weight.
 If the recommended age is not your child's age, don't give the medicine.

-If no dose is given on the bottle or package for children under 12 years old, ask your health care provider or pharmacist if it is OK to give the medicine to your child.
+If no dose is given on the bottle or package for children under 12 years old, ask your healthcare provider or pharmacist if it is OK to give the medicine to your child.
 Ask how much you should give and when you should give it.

 Liquid medicines usually come with a cup, spoon, or syringe to help measure the right dose.
 Always use these items to give medicine to infants and very young children.
 Using a kitchen teaspoon is not the correct way to measure.
 A teaspoon is usually considered to be 5 cc or 5 mL, but kitchen teaspoons can vary in size from between 2 mL and 10 mL.